 A basic introduction to pastoral care and counseling.
 Attention given to how pastoral theology has impacted pastoral care and counseling historically.
 Special emphasis is placed on developmental and emergency situations that are commonly encountered by the pastor.
-Care-giving skills are introduced in a small group format.
 3 semester hrs.